-Select this feature, and press <Enter> to load Fail-Safe default settings.
-These settings are designed for maximum system stability, but not for maximum performance.
+To set this feature, select Load Fail-Safe Defaults from the Exit menu and press <Enter>.
+The Fail-Safe settings are designed for maximum system stability, but not for maximum performance.

 Appendix A

 BIOS Error Beep Codes

 During the POST (Power-On Self-Test) routines, which are performed each time the system is powered on, errors may occur.